ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 If the clock is connected to the internet it will seek contact with a time server.
 (NTP connection can be turned off in the menu).

 The time zone is set to UTC+1 Amsterdam but can be changed in the menu. <br>
 To connect to a WIFI network a SSID and password must be entered.

+If equipped with a reset button, holding it for two seconds restores the clock to its factory settings. <br>
+Bluetooth and WIFI will be turned on.

 There are a few methods: <br>
 1. Connect the MCU with a serial cable to a PC and use a serial terminal.